5 Major Things To Look For In a Real Estate Fund

 Also, don't forget that if the returns are for the most part tax-free, that makes a significant difference in how much passive income you need to create.

-After discussing all of this with with my friend, he naturally wanted to know where he should invest.
+After discussing all of this with my friend, he naturally wanted to know where he should invest.
 I was hesitant to give him any straight advice.
-I only felt comfortable telling him what I was considering investing in next.

 At the end of the day, my goal, and the clear new goal of my friend is to have investments that produce steady cash that we can live off of.
 Investing in real estate funds is one of my favorite ways to accomplish that goal.